QuentinRa/blog.quentinra.dev/tools-and-frameworks/editors/jetbrains/rider/index.md

 myClass.Main();
 ```

-While benefiting from all jetbrains "smart" features.
-It will automatically add inside the new project the project reference line.
+By triggering JetBrains import features, you can automatically add the new project to the project file.

 ```
 ...